Suggested Itinerary | Be sure to read it al!

 You will also want to visit the new Hatfield McCoy Country Museum located on Alderson Street in Williamson.
 There you will find mining artifacts as well as various items linked to the infamous Hatfield McCoy Feud.
 (Open May-October, Thursday-Saturday, Call or email to arrange a tour outside of this time)

-If you need other lodging options, check out the Tug Valley Inn, (who serves a homemade biscuit & gravy breakfast on Saturday and homemade pancakes on Sunday) the Sycamore Inn at the end of 2nd Ave, or if you’d prefer a bed & breakfast, the Hatfield McCoy House on 5th Avenue is a fun themed stay (and a geocachers dream!)
+If you need other lodging options, check out the Tug Valley Inn, (who serves a homemade biscuit & gravy breakfast on Saturday and homemade pancakes on Sunday), or if you’d prefer a bed & breakfast, the Hatfield McCoy House on 5th Avenue is a fun themed stay (and a geocachers dream!)

 For dinner, check out The Steakhouse (located at the Southside Mall.)
 Enjoy a steak dinner or try the all-you-can-eat buffet!